Zpacks Duplex Review

 Pre-tied Lines & Ties

-All lines are pre-cut which is always nice with Zpack’s shelters.
-They are thicker than what I use so I usually switch them out.
+All lines are pre-cut, which is always nice with Zpack’s shelters.
+However, they are thicker than I use, so I usually switch them out.

-The ties used for all of the zippers are the size I use for my lines.
+The ties used for all the zippers are the size I use for my lines.

 All of the lines have line-loc adjusters and are bright yellow, making them easy to see and use.